-7. By reporting under penalty of perjury to the State Bar that he was in compliance with the MCLE requirements, when he was grossly negligent in not knowing that he was not in compliance with the MCLE requirements, respondent committed an act involving moral turpitude, dishonesty and corruption in wilful violation of Business and Professions Code section 6106.
+6. By reporting under penalty of perjury to the State Bar that he was in compliance with the MCLE requirements, when he knew that he was not in compliance with the MCLE requirements, respondent committed an act involving dishonesty in wilful violation of Business and Professions Code section 6106.